bythandi/daily-grace-affirmations/README.md

 ## 🪶 Credits

 **Creator:** [ByThandi](https://bythandi.com)
-**Inspiration:** Faith, creativity, and the desire to build tools that align soul + system.
+**Inspiration:** Grace, creativity, and the quiet desire to code with compassion.
-**Technology:** Streamlit, Python, and lots of divine timing.
+**Technology:** Streamlit · Python · ReportLab · Divine timing

 ---

 ## ☕ Support & Future Vision

-* 🌸 Add cloud logging (Google Sheets or Notion integration)
+* 💌 Email-to-PDF feature for affirmation delivery
-* 🎨 Enhanced UI components (cards, icons, animations)
+* ☁️ Optional cloud reflection storage (Google Sheets / Notion)
-* 🕊️ “Affirmation Archive” page for previous entries
+* 🎨 Enhanced visual design with cards and icons
-* 💫 Potential integration into the [ByThandi.com](https://bythandi.com) Tools section
+* 🕊️ “Affirmation Archive” for personal history tracking

-If you’d like to explore, remix, or learn from this app — feel free.
+* 💫 Integration into [ByThandi.com](https://bythandi.com) — *Tools of Grace* section

-Please credit **ByThandi** and keep its spirit of creativity and faith intact.
+If you’d like to explore or remix this app, please credit **ByThandi** and preserve its spirit of creativity and peace.

 ---

 ### 🌺 Tagline

-> *Divine Systems — where code becomes prayer and structure becomes peace.*
+> *Daily Grace — where faith flows through every line of code.*

 ---